jaidenamari/nectar-flow-finance/_posts/2025-05-17-investing-beginners-guide.md

 ### Asset Allocation

 Asset allocation refers to how you divide your investments among different asset classes like stocks, bonds, and cash.
 Your ideal allocation depends on your risk tolerance, time horizon, and financial goals.
 A common starting point is subtracting your age from 110 to determine your stock percentage (e.g., a 30-year-old might aim for 80% stocks, 20% bonds).
+I personally found that I like to balance my portfolio a bit more aggressively, but I started investing at 33, so Im a bit late to the game.
+I'm open to higher levels or risk.

 ## Setting Up Your Investment Foundation